 Many people are still familiar with some of the most significant historical maritime accidents, such as the Titanic and the wartime sinking of the RMS Lusitania, even after the passing of some many years.
-Since then, the popularity of maritime travel has significantly decreased as air transportation has become more affordable and accessible, but today over 134 million people a year still travel by cruise, passenger, ferry, and freight ships.
-Despite all the technological advancements and other means of transport available in this millennium, we continue to see major disasters on the water take the lives of thousands of seafarers.
+Although the popularity of maritime travel has significantly decreased since then as air transportation has become more affordable and accessible, still today over 134 million people a year travel by cruise, passenger, ferry, and freight ships.
+Despite all the technological advancements and other means of transport available in this millennium, a surprising amount of disasters have taken place in recent times.
+Below we will examine the circumstances of these tragedies.

 MV Spice Islander 1